[3.9] Omni-golem Primordial Chain Elementalist

 - Remembering to use your flasks and spirit offering all the time

-For most content, you just hit phase run + quicksilver flask and run through everything while your golems destroy everything in their wake.
+For most content, you just run + quicksilver flask/leap slam through everything while your golems destroy everything in their wake.
 For harder enemies you spam your curse on hit setup to make them easy prey.
-There is no shame in standing still while your immortal golems constantly taunt the enemies off of you if you need to go AFK for a while.
+There is no shame in standing still while your near-immortal golems constantly taunt the enemies off of you if you need to go AFK for a while.
 You could say it is a high quality of life build.

 For our golems: We get 1 from base, 2 from Clayshapers, 2 from anima stone+primordials, 2 from elementalist passives, 1 from tree, and 3 from primordial chain for a total of 11.